yonailo/spectrum-brisca/README.md

 You can not play against the computer, the must be two clients and a server.

 There is a TNFS server made by me, from where you can spawn the game directly, at the address "spectranet.tuxe.es".

+From BASIC, in order to run in client mode you can issue `RUN 9998`. `RUN 9999` is for running in server mode.

 # Special thanks